Dual-Monitor Annoyance: Mouse Pointer Drifting to The Other Screen

 Before we close this article, we would like to give credit to the Reddit community for being the source of the idea for this article.
 The discussion we stumbled upon by chance is the following: LPT: Dual monitors?
 Set the left-most one slightly higher to prevent "slipping" onto the other screen when looking for the close button.

-Discover: Productivity Ease of Access Tutorials Windows
+Discover: Productivity Hardware System and Security Tutorials Windows